zhuxyyyyyy/staticlib_test/README.md

+- Makefile
-Makefile: for static library compilation Makefile.main: for main.cpp compilation, using libhelloworld library
+  - for static library compilation

+- Makefile.main
+  - for main.cpp compilation
+  - using libhelloworld library